WFJS

 WFJS (1260 AM) is a radio station broadcasting a religious radio format, focusing on the Catholic Church and carrying EWTN Radio Network programs.
 The station is owned by the Domestic Church Media Foundation, a Catholic-based organization in Trenton, New Jersey.
 Programming is simulcast on WFJS-FM (89.3) in Freehold, New Jersey, as well as WGYM (1580 AM) in the Atlantic City area and WSMJ (91.9 FM) in North Wildwood.

 By day, WFJS is powered at 5,900 watts.
 To protect other stations on 1260 AM from interference, at night it reduces power to 2,500 watts.
 It uses a directional antenna with a four-tower array.
 The transmitter is on Ewingville Road in Ewing Township, New Jersey.

 History

 Early years

 The station signed on the air on January 20, 1947, as WBUD.
-Carrying During an NBC Radio during the early days.
 It was licensed to Morrisville, Pennsylvania, broadcasting at 1490 kHz.
 In 1952, WBUD moved to its current frequency of 1260 kHz as a Trenton-licensed station.
 During a period in the late 1970s, the station held the call sign WTRT.
 On May 29, 1980, the station adopted the call letters WKXW.
 It reverted to the original call sign WBUD on September 1, 1981, and kept those call letters until 2008.

 In the early 1970s, WBUD broadcast a Top 40 format.
 In 1975, the station became an all-news outlet, carrying the NBC News and Information Service.
 When that service was discontinued in 1977, WBUD returned to music programming.
 By the late 1990s, WBUD was airing oldies music as "Great Gold Radio".